anuj13mathur/notification-service/README.md

 Right now, the templating is pretty straight forward.
 A templating engine like Thymeleaf, Apache FreeMarker or even groovy templates can be used.
 The choice of templating engine would also depend on the implementation language like in this case Java.

+### Swagger documentation
+Swagger API documentation is added in file swagger.yaml, present at the root directory of this project.
+This file can be imported in https://editor.swagger.io/ to view the documentation.